Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Scene 1: Ethical Concerns
 *Setting: A conference room filled with stakeholders discussing AI regulations.*

-**Isabella**: "Marcus, we need to consider the ethical implications of our AI policies.
-Ignoring the potential for exploitation could lead to dire consequences for marginalized communities."
+**Isabella**: "We must prioritize ethical considerations in our AI policies.
+If we ignore the potential for exploitation, we risk repeating the mistakes of the past.
+The UBC system must reflect our commitment to social equity."

-**Marcus**: "I see your point, but we must also recognize the benefits AI can bring to our economy.
-Security and efficiency are paramount."
+**Marcus**: "I understand your concerns, Isabella, but we need to focus on the benefits AI can bring to our economy.
+Security and efficiency should come first.
+However, if we ignore the ethical implications, we risk creating a system that benefits only the privileged."

 ### Scene 2: Reflection on Choices
 *Setting: A quiet café after a long day of meetings.*